 How to Terminate Substantive Consolidation.

-A party seeking an order terminating substantive consolidation must file a motion, as follows:
+A party seeking an order terminating substantive consolidation must file a motion that meets the following requirements:

-in a chapter 7 asset case, the motion must be filed no later than the date set for the hearing on the trustee’s final report,
+in a chapter 7 asset case, the motion must be filed no later than the date set for the hearing on the trustee’s final report;

-in a chapter 12 or 13 case, the motion must be filed no later than 60 days after the last date for filing a proof of claim, provided that any creditor who files a proof of claim has 60 days after the claim is timely filed to file a motion to terminate the substantive consolidation, and
+in a chapter 12 or 13 case, the motion must be filed no later than 60 days after the last date for filing a proof of claim, provided that any creditor who files a proof of claim has 60 days after the claim is timely filed to file a motion to terminate the substantive consolidation; and

 in a chapter 11 case, the motion must be filed prior to the entry of an order confirming the plan, unless the Court has entered an order allowing proofs of claim to be filed after confirmation, in which case the motion must be filed within the period specified for chapter 12 or 13 cases.